monsoonmaelstrom/book2/book2.md

 I wince before I have the good sense to mask the reaction.

-“Yes,” he says seeing it.
+“Yes,” he says, seeing it.
 “She did, Captain Marten.”

 “I had not been made aware of that particular conversation, Commander.
 But to answer your first question, General Iverson ambushed me while I was out collecting information about his current actions.
 When I woke up, I was locked in a basement cellar of the Dairuvar compound.”